mikaturunen/angular-styleguide/README.md

 Admitably it does add a bit of overhead but we'll take minification any day.

+The best option is to rely on modules like [ng-annonate](https://github.com/olov/ng-annotate), but I won't mention that here.
+If you want to automate the injection of modules as part of your build chain, look at ng-annonate.
+I highly recommend it.

 ```js
 angular.module("application", [])
 	.controller("testCtrl", [ "$scope", $scope => {